 Near the Danube power plant site Abwinden we drive parallel to the train to St. Georgen and direction Langenstein to Mauthausen.
 Now we reach the bike path again and come back to the Danube region.

 We cycle comfortably through the meadow landscape to Au an der Donau.
-We soon reach Mitterkirchen, where the open air museum Celtic village invites you to a worthwhile visit.
+Soon we will reach Mitterkirchen, where the open-air museum Celtic village invites you to a worthwhile visit.